catamphetamine/cors-proxy-node/README.md

 To see how allowing any HTTP request origin would be a security vulnerability in this case, consider a hacker luring people into visiting their `https://hacker.com` website via the CORS proxy by providing a "phishing" link `https://proxy.com/https://hacker.com/steal-cookies` somewhere for an unsuspecting casual user to click it, resulting in stealing all their cookies for all other websites that the user has been visiting through `https://proxy.com` because their web browser would've associated all those cookies to the same `https://proxy.com` website.

-For that reason, enabling `cookies: true` flag also requires setting up `allowedRequestOrigins` and also explicitly enabling the `shareCookiesBetweenAllowedRequestOrigins: true` flag.
+For that reason, enabling `cookies: true` flag also requires setting up `fromOriginWhitelist` and also explicitly enabling the `shareCookiesBetweenOriginsInFromOriginWhitelist: true` flag.
 -->

 ### Request Headers